-Five Blue Devils are playing for the Bristol Blues this summer.
-The Blues tied for first with a 31-23 record in the regular season and won the league championship in the playoffs.
+Five Blue Devils played for the Bristol Blues this summer.
+The Blues tied for first with a 31-23 record in the regular season and advanced to the league championship in the playoffs.

 Buddy Dewaine - Bristol Blues

-Dewaine was named to the FCBL Team of the Month for July at second base after hitting .314 with 27 hits.
+Dewaine was named the No. 9 prospect in the league following the season and earned All-Futures League First Team honors.
+He was named to the FCBL Team of the Month for July at second base after hitting .314 with 27 hits.
 On the season, he has played 35 games for the Blues and is hitting .285.
 He has 21 RBIs with 25 runs scored.
 Dewaine has four doubles a team-high three triples, while stealing five bases.
 Dewaine was also named the Futures League Defensive Player of the Year, committing just eight errors in over 282 innings played, and was named to the Hillies squad for the Futures League All-Star Game earlier this summer.

 Matt Shane - Bristol Blues